CAMPI

 Accurate quantification of peptides and proteins is essential for understanding biological processes, identifying biomarkers, and advancing diagnostics and therapeutic research.
 This project invites mass spectrometry (MS) analytical laboratories and bioinformatics groups to evaluate the reproducibility and quantification capabilities of advanced MS platforms.
 Human fecal samples will be processed and spiked with a defined set of peptide standards at varying concentrations to assess response linearity, reproducibility and peptide/protein quantitation.
 These samples will be analyzed using standardized data-independent acquisition (DIA) protocols across multiple MS platforms.
 With this project, we aim to harness the capabilities of advanced mass spectrometers for accurate and comprehensive quantification of peptides and proteins, ultimately revealing biological functions within complex biological matrices.

 Integrated multi-omic approaches can provide a comprehensive evaluation of microbiomes but the range of omics methods and approaches each give somewhat distinct and sometimes confusing correlations.
 This project will first take advantage of several existing datasets to benchmark multi-omics pipelines (from preanalytical methods to data generation and processing) and validate the findings on a newly generated and controlled dataset.
 With this project, we aim to select the most suitable methods for meta-omics, establish best practices for integrated omics, and perform comparative analyses across microbiomes.
-Scientists from all fields of omics are strongly encouraged to participate in design and execution of CAMPI multi-omics.
+Scientists from all fields of omics are strongly encouraged to participate.